timmbogner/Farm-Data-Relay-System/FDRS_Sensor2000/README.md

 ### ```#define POWER_CTRL (pin)```
 IF defined, power control will bring a GPIO pin high within beginFDRS().
 This is useful for powering sensors while running on battery.
 ## Type Definitions
+For the moment, my thought is to reserve the first two bits of the type.
+I might use them in the future to indicate the data size or type (bool, char,  int, float, etc?).
+This leaves us with 64 possible type definitions.
+If you have more types to add, please get in touch!
 ```
 #define STATUS_T    0  // Status
 #define TEMP_T      1  // Temperature